OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 - All the selected abuse cases are handled.
 - An abuse case is correctly/completely handled.

-Validations can be of the following kinds:
+Validations can be of the following varieties:

 - Automated (run regularly at commit, daily or weekly in the Continuous Integration Jobs of the project):
     - Custom audit rules in Static Application Security Testing (SAST) or Dynamic Application Security Testing (DAST) tools.